As the costs of living rise, it becomes harder for many people to pay regular living expenses, such as utility bills.

 - Setting Up Payment Plans

 - Providing Fixed Rates for a Certain Time Period

 A third way to reduce your utility bill costs is to consider applying for assistance through a charitable organization.
 Many nonprofit organizations like churches and charity organizations pay utility bills for low-income families in financial trouble.

 You can often find such organizations is to call 2-1-1, which is available throughout the United States.
 An operator in your region can give you a list of organizations in your area to assist you.

 To obtain any type of energy assistance, you must usually present proof of household income.
 The household income level must typically be at or below the poverty level established federally.

 You may also prequalify for energy assistance if you have already successfully signed up for certain other benefits.
 Those include benefits offered through the TANF or SNAP programs.

 Temporary Assistance for Needy Families (TANF) Assistance

-Temporary Assistance for Needy Families (TANF) provides cash assistance to low-income households with children.
+Temporary Assistance for Needy Families (TANF) provides financial assistance to qualifying low-income households with children.

 There are several ways in which your household can use TANF benefits.
 For example, you can potentially use TANF funds to cover child care or grocery costs.